mongodb/genny/docs/developing.md

 #### Providing Value Generator Examples

 While tests are usually the best documentation, sometimes they may be too verbose and go into edge cases, so clear and concise examples are prefered.
 Value generator examples are documented in src/workloads/docs/Generators.yml.
+Please add examples to that file when adding or extending a generator.

 ### Benchmark Tests